lvmtime/term_bomber/README.md

 Source files probably need cleaning too, maybe replacing tabs with spaces.

-I wrote this whidth tab = 8 spaces in mind...
+I wrote this with tab = 8 spaces in mind...

 More about this on [my blog](https://levdev.wordpress.com/).